The IRS garnishes paychecks and issues levies on accounts every day. It can seize homes, 401k's, business equipment and almost everything else.

-Internal Revenue Code Section 7345 provides the IRS the power to limit your travel and even revoke or deny a passport.
+Internal Revenue Code Section 7345 provides the IRS the power to limit your travel.

 Most people who owe the IRS a substantial amount of money right now, have already received a CP508C letter or a “Notice of Certification of Seriously Delinquent Federal Tax Debt to the State Department”.

-This letter is letting those people know that the IRS is going to rat them out to the State Department so that the State Department can implement the restrictions.
+This letter is letting those people know that the IRS is going to tell the State Department so that it can implement the restrictions.

 If you're a “world traveler”, don't panic yet.
 There are a few ways to prevent this from happening.